The three key principles of coaching

 He also enjoys coaching competitive athletes, rock climbing, playing football and cheering on / shouting profanities at Manchester United.

-Graeme is a registered CrossFit Level 1 Trainer and has also attended the CrossFit Mobility seminar.
+Graeme is a registered CrossFit Level 1 Trainer and Level 2 Trainer and has also attended the CrossFit Mobility seminar.

 David started CrossFit in 2015 and he’s the most hyper coach on the team!
 With his banging tunes and big smile, he brings energy and enthusiasm to our early morning sessions (especially if you enjoy training to Mariah Carey and the "Macarena"...).

 David is a CrossFit level 1 Trainer.
 He is currently enrolled in the Strength Education programme.